PeachyDB-Inc/PeachyDB/README.md

 - **24.60)** Adding nodes to the server/client stack will retain the property `SpotInstance` utilized for creating the original stack.
 If the original stack was created with spot instances, the newly added instance will also be a spot instance.

 - **24.61)** Occasionally, a cluster configuration change appears to be stuck, and AWS does add/remove/substitute the node, but the node refuses to come online or join the cluster.
 This can happen if some aspect of AWS infrastructure did not get set up in a timely manner.
-If "docker container ls" on the new node shows no container running, errors in `/var/log/peachy.errors` can be correlated with `setup_cluster_config.py`.
+If "ps -elf |grep -i server" on the new node shows database server not running, errors in `/var/log/peachy.errors` can be correlated with `setup_cluster_config.py`.
 Repair can involve running a repair script.

 - **24.62)** We have measured and confirmed with AWS an issue regarding ephemeral SSD performance attached to i3/i3en instances.
 The performance of I/O on the ephemeral storage can vary a lot depending on the other processes running in other instances associated with the same physical resources.
 This has been addressed to some extent in our layer.